TorbenSDJohansen/HANA/README.md

 ### Calculate Word Accuracies

-To obtain word acccuracy rates and accuracy rates at a specified level of recall, first make sure to have a file with predictions.
+To obtain word acccuracy rates and word accuracy rates at a specified level of recall, first make sure to have a file with predictions.
-Suppose this file was called `path/to/preds.csv`.
+Suppose this file is called `path/to/preds.csv`.
 Then use the command below:
 ```
 python get_accuracies.py --fn-preds path/to/preds.csv
 ```
 This will print the overall word accuracy and the accuracy at 90% recall.

+If you provide a file with predictions that also includes predictions using matching, the word accuracy when using matching will also be printed.

 To use a different level of recall, you can specify it using the command `--recall`.